krazylearner/krazylearner.github.io/index.md

 # krazylearner.github.io

-Hey I am Ankur a.k.a krazylearner.
+Hey I am Ankur a.k.a krazylearner ,  father of two kids and husband of a beautiful wife.
+I am also the owner of Advik Associates a tech consultancy firm based in [Agra](https://agra.nic.in/) providing consultancy and software development services all over the world.

 What I do